Planning a Wedding? Read These 6 Stories in the Latest Issue of The Knot

-Beyond the magazine, The Knot also offers extensive wedding planning resources as well.
+Beyond the magazine, The Knot offers extensive wedding planning resources.
 Whether you need help creating a timeline, managing your budget, or starting a registry, we've got you covered.
-Nearylweds can download The Knot app for the ultimate wedding planning resource (that also conveniently fits in your pocket).
+Couples can download The Knot App for the ultimate wedding planning resource (that also conveniently fits in your pocket).
 We also offer all the etiquette and advice you need to help you plan everything from the bachelorette weekend to your reception exit.

-And if you're in search of wedding pros to help execute your dream wedding style, you can find the best vendors (the DJ to your wedding planner) on The Knot Marketplace.
+If you're in search of wedding pros to help execute your dream wedding style, you can also find the best vendors (from DJ to wedding planner) on The Knot.
 If you want ideas from real couples, find additional vendors in our Real Weddings section.

 If you're more into consuming your favorite publications on a device, The Knot digital magazine subscription is the option for you.
 Grab your NOOK or tablet via Google Play, Amazon and NOOK, and sign up for a yearlong subscription.
 You can also get the magazine on your iPhone or Android via Zinio.
 Every season, a new issue of The Knot digital magazine will be delivered seamlessly to your tablet the minute it hits newsstands.
 That's four issues filled with wedding inspiration: imagine thousands of photos, hundreds of pages of fashion and style advice and countless tips to guide you through every step of the planning process.